Welding

 frost line

-A border around an aluminum bead where the aluminum oxide has been blasted off.
+A clean border around an aluminum weld bead where the welding current has blasted off aluminum oxide.
 Frost lines indicate that a bead was welded properly.

 gantry

-A bridge-like overhead structure with a platform for supporting equipment such as a crane.
-Gantries may be used to move robot manipulator arms for welding.
+A bridge-like overhead structure with a platform for supporting equipment.
+Gantries may be used to move robotic arms for welding.

 gas metal arc welding

 GMAW.
 An arc welding process in which a bare wire electrode and shielding gas are fed to the weld through a welding gun.
-Gas metal arc welding is also referred to as MIG/MAG welding.
+Gas metal arc welding is also referred to as metal inert gas (MIG) welding or metal active gas (MAG) welding, although these terms are nonstandard in the United States.

 globular transfer